qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 ------------------------------------
 ####
 A timestamped log file will be generated at location `DATA_collector/logging` each time you run a collection.
+This log file contains all outputs and can aid in investigating any errors that may arise.
 <br>
 <br>
 <br>